 The basic anatomy of a blog post is simple.

 For details of how to actually write an article, check out my post title How To Write A Basic Article For An Affiliate Website.
 It'll give you the rundown of how to outline, structure, and write your article.
 Plus, pay attention to how I write that article because you'll see that I use the exact strategies to write my own content.
+Here are some writing tips as well

 - Main post title (h1) should contain your keyword